[Last updated 16 May 2022]

 - background tracking and records of changes made to your personal information

 Our website data is currently hosted by Montec data centres in Sydney, Australia.
 Our CRM data is currently hosted by Insightly data centres in Texas, United States of America.
-Our business systems are operated using G Suite for Business by Google hosted across their international server locations.
+Our business systems are operated using Google Workspace by Google hosted across their international server locations.

 Depending on your location, your personal information may cross Country boarders and may be stored in a jurisdiction with different privacy laws to where you live.
 By agreeing to this policy, you agree to such a transfer.